If you want to maximize email effectiveness and avoid wasting time, you need to know some email best practices.

-4. Be respectful.
+3. Be respectful.

 Email isn’t a closed system.
-You send and receiving messages with hundreds, if not thousands of other people.
+You send and receive messages with hundreds, if not thousands of other people.
 Every action you take, every mistake you make, and every bit of extra effort you exert will affect those people.

 Email Best Practices: Sending, Receiving, and Checking

 Next, let’s turn our attention to the bulk of your email routine—sending, receiving, and checking your email.

 Almost all of us have at least once been embarrassed by a major typo or missing piece of information in a message we sent in haste.
 The good news is that 90 percent of these mistakes could be prevented with a simple once-over before you hit send.

 The bad news is that developing this habit takes some time and effort.
 Build some mouse-click discipline and proofread your emails before sending them.